Digital media use and mental health: Cyberbullying

 Cyberbullying, bullying or harassment using social media or other electronic means, has been shown to have effects on mental health.
 Victims may have lower self-esteem, increased suicidal ideation, decreased motivation for usual hobbies, and a variety of emotional responses, including being scared, frustrated, angry, anxious or depressed.
 These victims may also begin to distance themselves from friends and family members.

 According to the EU Kids Online project, the incidence of cyberbullying across seven European countries in children aged 8–16 increased from 8% to 12% between 2010 and 2014.
 Similar increases were shown in the United States and Brazil.

 Media multitasking

 Concurrent use of multiple digital media streams, commonly known as media multitasking, has been shown to be associated with depressive symptoms, social anxiety, impulsivity, sensation seeking, lower perceived social success and neuroticism.
-A 2018 review found that while the literature is sparse and inconclusive, overall, heavy media multitaskers also have poorer performance in several cognitive domains.
+A 2018 review found that while the literature is sparse and inconclusive, overall, heavy media multitaskers also have poorer performance in several cognitive domains, including working memory, attention span, relational reasoning, inference management, and long-term memory.
+Oppositely, high media multitasking is correlated with both a better and worse ability to manage task goals such as switching between multiple tasks at once.
 One of the authors commented that the data does not "unambiguously show that media multitasking causes a change in attention and memory", therefore it is possible to argue that it is inefficient to multitask on digital media.